mceSystems/reflow/README.md

 Now running the index in both cases creates a websocket server, and you can run the display layer container in your browser (from any machine visible to the server, just change the host) to view the application

 Of course the part of initiating the Reflow engine can also be separated to a shared module, or a separate application that gets the main flow as an argument, so the only changed part of your applications library is the flows themselves.

+### Use case 2 - application flows and display layer in browser
+TODO

 ### Further reading
 [Reflow engine documentation](./packages/reflow/README.md)\